About Dr. Behr

 Twitter: @mbehr_mcgill

 Dr. Behr is a clinician-scientist with appointments of Full Professor in the Department of Medicine and Associate member in the departments of Epidemiology and Biostatistics as well as Microbiology and Immunology.
 He is the founding Director of the McGill International TB Centre and led it from 2012 to 2018.
-He is the Associate Program Leader of the Infectious Diseases and Immunity in Global Health Program at the Research Institute of the McGill University Health Centre since 2016.
-In 2017 he became the co-Director the McGill Interdisciplinary Initiative in Infection and Immunity (MI4) and became its Interim Director in late 2021.
-He is the interim director of McGill Infectious Diseases Division.
+He was the Associate Program Leader of the Infectious Diseases and Immunity in Global Health Program at the Research Institute of the McGill University Health Centre from 2016 to 2023.
+In 2017 he became the co-Director the McGill Interdisciplinary Initiative in Infection and Immunity (MI4) and became its Director in late 2021.
+He is the Director of the McGill Infectious Diseases Division.

 Dr. Behr trained at the University of Toronto, Queen’s, McGill and Stanford.
 His work has been recognized in Quebec (Chercheur National Award of the FRSQ), Canada (Joe Doupe Award of the Clinical Society for Clinical Investigation, Fellow of the Canadian Academy of Health Sciences and of the Royal Society of Canada) and beyond (Election to the American Society for Clinical Investigation and Fellow of the American Academy of Microbiology).
 Dr. Behr’s lab uses bacterial genetics to study the epidemiology and pathogenesis of mycobacterial diseases.